ewilsey/120-work/hw-7/readme.md

 <!--

 Made the canvas full screen.

 Changed the background color to 'black'.

 Shorted the gaps between functions from 3 to 2 lines.

 Changed stroke to change color and transparency based on balls y coordinate.

 Removed fill creating a darker painting while highlighting colors.

-Added 4 more balls of varying size, color and transparency that will leave the confines the of canvas but will also return.
-This helps to break up the solid colored areas a bit and adds depth as well as keeping the painting constantly changing.
+Added 4 more balls of varying size, color and transparency that will leave the confines of the canvas but are still themselves confined to a grid.
+This helps to break up the solid colored areas a bit keeps the painting dynamic.

 -->